LeafCutterLabs/miniMACRO5/ASSEMBLY.md

 ## Step 5 - Install switches and solder the switches
 ![](photos/v3bAssembly/SwitchesThroughPlate.jpg)

 If using a version 3b case, press the switches into the plate until they click into place.
 Then position the switches on the miniMACRO5 circuit board's _top side_.
-The three pink holes (left to right) are
+The three pink holes (left to right) are for the stabiliser pegs while the two blue holes (above the legs) are for the copper pins.

 ![](photos/v3bAssembly/KeySwitchHolesPoints.jpg)

 Solder each of the switches to the _underside_ of the board, making contact.

 Prior to the v3b case there was no plate, so the switches were first mounted to the board, then mounted into the case from the underside as below:
 ![](photos/casemount.jpg)